 May 30, 2022.
 There’s lightness.
 And then there’s … lightness.
 There’s the lightness of good health and peace of mind.
 And there’s the lightness that’s, well, the opposite of heaviness.
 The one that’s about your healthy weight.

 Today’s Way is about all these things.
 And about how you get them from exercise.
 Let’s review some of the science to shed some light on the relative benefits of walking, jogging and running.
-Today: because it’s Senior Health & Fitness Day.
+Today: because it’s the fifth Monday of the month and Saturday was Senior Health & Fitness Day.

 Regular jogging shows dramatic increase in life expectancy